 Teaching Academy Members

-NMSU educators (faculty, staff, or students) accumulate hours toward membership each time you present or participate in any Teaching Academy event, whether it is a 90-minute workshop or semester-long short course.
+NMSU educators (faculty, staff, or graduate students) accumulate hours toward membership each time you present or participate in any Teaching Academy event, whether it is a one-time workshop or a short-course that meets several times.
+Credit is awarded in the following manner:

 - Participating in Teaching Academy events: One hour of credit for each hour of participation